tobya/DocTo/readme.md

 ### Do not ignore __MACOSX Directory
 > -M --ignoreMACOS {true|false}

 By default DocTo ignores any files in a hidden `__MACOSX` directory that MACOS creates.
-This directory is oftern present on an external disk that is shared between systesm.
+This directory is often present on an external disk that is shared between systems.
 If you wish to check this dir set this value.
 You must specify value eg `-M false`.

 Compiling